meairey/AFRP/MA2276_Code/README.md

 # Montana's Code Repository

 Welcome to my code repository!
 Feel free to use any of the code here.
 Most of it has been generated for the purpose of anayzing isotope and community data.
 I tend to keep my own data in the `data` folder and have saved graphics in the `graphics` folder.
+All scripts are designed to have the project directory set as their working directory.

 <br>